 Prepare the paperwork.

-Two forms are used in all California divorce proceedings:
+The California divorce process includes two forms used in all divorce proceedings:

 - Form FL-100: Petition — Marriage/Domestic Partnership.
 This form is the basic request for a divorce, and requests information about: